 In a kinder, more just world, this would be all there is to it.
 Unfortunately, when researchers started directly looking at pipe flows, they noticed that everything went according to theory—until they cranked the speed up high enough:

-But what experimentalists found was curious; they observed that once a specific dimensionless number crossed a threshold, the Hagen-Poiseuille flow would switch into turbulent flow and back.
+But what experimentalists could conclude was curious; they observed that once a specific dimensionless number crossed a threshold, the Hagen-Poiseuille flow would switch into turbulent flow and back.
 That dimensionless number is the Reynolds number, which we saw in the previous Part as an approximation to the ratio of convective to viscous effects.
 But that interpretation doesn’t make any sense here; the convective effects in Hagen-Poiseuille flow are exactly zero, so saying that the flow transitions from laminar to turbulent because the ratio of convective to viscous effects in pipe flows becomes too large is gobbledygook.
 Clearly, the Reynolds number here represents something else, and to discover what it represents, we’ll need to take stroll down a very curious field of mathematical physics called dimensional analysis.

 Things To Think About